I must admit something. I'm a recovered productivity junkie.

 - 1-Click Timer: a simple browser app that helps me stay focused

 - Feedly, Pocket, and Buffer: my favourite combination for reading and sharing articles.
-I’ve also got an IFTTT recipe that sends posts that have been starred in Pocket to be pushed to Evernote for reference
+I’ve also got an automated workflow that sends posts that have been starred in Pocket to be pushed to Evernote for reference.
+Those starred items also get sent to my Buffer queue.